-The critical difference is the world “privileged.”
+The critical difference is the word “privileged.”
 Privileged access means the user, wherever they access your network, usually has administrative permission to view or alter important files or systems in your network.

-Whenever credentials permit access to sensitive data it’s critical that they tightly protected – even if it’s an inside user.
+Whenever credentials permit access to sensitive data it’s critical that they tightly protect it – even if it’s an inside user.
 An external user with privileged access presents significantly more risk to your network.

 Carefully consider who should be granted privileged access to your system and network content.
 Privileged users are often hacker targets.
 Because they have the keys to your system, compromising a privileged user makes it easier to infiltrate your network.

 To mitigate this risk, ensure vendors never have privileged credentials to your network.
 Third-party remote access should be controlled and monitored while still allowing timely access to necessary systems to perform support tasks.

 The first step is making sure the user attempting to access your network is authorized and authenticated.
 Two-factor authentication should be baked into your access management systems.
 It demands two independent identity checks that will stifle intruders holding stolen passwords.
 You want the two factors to authenticate the identity of the user as well as confirm the user has authorized access.
 Requiring a simple username and password does neither of these.